mabarnes/moment_kinetics/docs/src/timestepping.md

   the simulation does not crash).

-The estimates and limits just described are controlled by various tuning parameters, described in the next subsection, that may need to be set appropriately to get good performance from the adaptive timestepping methods.
+The estimates and limits just described are controlled by various tuning parameters, described in [timestepping-input-parameters](@ref), that may need to be set appropriately to get good performance from the adaptive timestepping methods.
 The timestep achievable may be limited by accuracy or by stability.
 If the `CFL_prefactor` is set too high (or the relevant CFL limit is not being checked) then the timestep will try to increase too high for stability - when this happens, the step will also become inaccurate, causing timestep failures and reducing the timestep.
 So the simulation should continue without crashing,